anthonycoffey/property-manager-pro/memory-bank/progress.md

 ## 3. Immediate Next Steps (Updated from activeContext.md)

 1.  **Resident Invitation Campaigns - Enhancements & Broader Rollout:**
-    - Implement Campaign Management UI for Organization Managers.
-    - Implement Campaign Management UI for Admins.
+    - (UI for Organization Managers and Admins completed - see "What Works / Completed").
     - Verify and test the new public campaign link flow:
         - `createCampaign` generates frontend `accessUrl`.
         - `PublicCampaignHandlerPage.tsx` (at `/join-public-campaign`) correctly calls `processPublicCampaignLink`.